TheStoryOfChampion/SPL-Compiler/README.md

 Should you want to see the results, after running it, in the root of the prioject there will be 3 new text files (if ran successfully), each indicating the diferent steps of the compiler (Parsing, Scoping, Type Checking).
 Peruse these files.

+As it stands right now, only the lexer and parser work properly.
+The Type checker and intermediate code generator don't necessarily do what they're supposed to.
+I will return to them when I feel better.
+Until then, when you run this program only the lexer should pass and fail as necessary.
+When I do fix it, I will remove this passage from the readme file.
+Please do contact me if you have any questions. at mbofho47@gmail.com.

 # The Grammar is as follows:

 PROG ::= DECL CODE PROCDEFS